Saihan786/SiteBuilder/READMEs/README_BLOCKBUILDER.txt

 The blockbuilder page is all about making blocks and DXF files for the HousePlot software to use.

+Blocks ARE NOT the DXF files themselves, but can be converted to DXF files

 ------------------------------------------------------------------------------------------------------------------------------------

 Dan meeting: